bergesinstitute/graf-method/book-5-unit-2.md

 Siempre usamos subjuntivo para expresar *have a good day,* pero normalmente omitimos el verbo o el adverbio que lo “dispara”.
 Decimos:

+💂 We always use the subjunctive to express *have a good day,* but we usually omit the verb or the adverb that "triggers" it.
+We say:

     Que tengas un buen día.
 (Informal)

     Que tenga un buen día.
 (Formal)

 El significado completo es:

+💂 The full meaning is:

 *(Yo espero) que tengas un buen día.*